Signed in as:

 National youth mental health foundation dedicated to improving the wellbeing of young Australians aged between 12-25.

-For additional support ask your parent or school counsellor about seeing a psychologist that can help you gather your thoughts and feelings and put things into perspective.
-They can also teach you ways to use critical thinking, how to put down healthy boundaries as well as how to look after yourself.
+If you're feeling overwhelmed and need extra support, talk to your parent or school counsellor about seeing a psychologist.
+A psychologist can help you sort through your thoughts and feelings and help you see things more clearly.
+They can also teach you important skills, like how to think critically, set healthy boundaries, and take care of yourself.

 Parental Alienating Behaviours